 Who Is Responsible for No-Seat-Belt Injuries in California?

 Not wearing a seat belt is a factor that could affect a personal injury claim in California.
-California Vehicle Code 27315 makes it mandatory for anyone 16 and older to wear a seat belt while riding in or driving a vehicle.
+California seat belt laws, according to California Vehicle Code 27315, make it mandatory for anyone 16 and older to wear a seat belt while riding in or driving a vehicle.
 Parents must be responsible for ensuring children under the age of 15 use safety restraint devices.
-If the victim of a car accident was not wearing a seat belt, this could change the way an insurance company treats the claim.
+If California car accident victims were not wearing seat belts at the time of the accident, this could change the way an insurance company treats the claim.

 California Fault Laws and the Seat Belt Defense

 In California, the driver who broke a road rule and caused the car accident will be financially responsible for damages.
 The at-fault party’s insurance provider will have to pay for the other victims’ losses.
-Before a claimant can receive compensation for injuries and damages, however, he or she will have to prove the other driver’s fault for the collision.
+Before a claimant can receive compensation for damages and severe injuries suffered in the collision, however, they will have to prove the other driver’s fault for the collision.
 After an investigation of the crash, the defendant or his or her insurance company may try to avoid paying damages by using the seat belt defense.

 The seat belt defense is a rule California adopted that permits a defendant to argue for less liability since the injured party was not wearing a seat belt at the time of the accident.
-If a driver or passenger was breaking California’s seat belt requirement when a car crashed, this could hurt his or her ability to recover full compensation during a personal injury lawsuit in California.
-A seat belt defense from the defendant could argue the plaintiff was partially to blame for his or her injuries due to the failure to wear a seat belt.
+If a driver or passenger was breaking California’s belt requirement when a car crashed, this could hurt their ability to recover full compensation during a personal injury lawsuit in California.
+A defense from the defendant could argue the plaintiff was partially to blame for their injuries due to the failure to wear a seat belt.
 This could lead to a smaller settlement award won by the claimant.

 Pure Comparative Negligence Law

-Under California’s pure comparative negligence law, a plaintiff may receive a smaller compensatory award if he or she was partially at fault for the injuries claimed.
+Under California’s pure comparative negligence law, a plaintiff may receive a smaller compensatory award if they were partially at fault for the injuries claimed.
 A plaintiff could be 99% at fault for damages in California and still recover 1% of compensation.
-If successful, the courts could accept the seat belt defense as proof of the victim’s comparative negligence and use it to diminish the final amount of damages awarded.
+If successful, the courts could accept the defense as proof of the victim’s comparative negligence and use it to diminish the final amount of damages awarded.
 Even if the other driver was 100% at fault for causing the auto accident, the plaintiff could receive less compensation due to the seat belt defense.

 How to Prove a No-Seat-Belt Defense

-Proving fault and obtaining compensation with a California car insurance claim takes a preponderance of the evidence: enough to convince the courts that the defendant more likely than not is at fault for the car accident.
-To succeed in using the seat belt defense, the defendant must prove the plaintiff was not wearing a safety restraint device when the two vehicles collided.
-Proving this could take evidence from eyewitness accounts, police statements, injury examination, crash reconstruction, photographs and other sources.
+Proving fault and obtaining compensation with a California car insurance claim takes a preponderance of the evidence, enough to convince the courts that the at-fault driver is more likely than not at fault for the car accident.
+To succeed in using the defense, the defendant must prove the plaintiff was not wearing a safety restraint device when the two vehicles collided.
+Proving this could take evidence from eyewitness accounts, police statements, injury examinations, crash reconstruction, photographs, and other sources.
 If you have a case involving the failure to wear a seat belt, contact a car accident lawyer in Sacramento for legal advice.